lanre-OG/Static-Analysis-Lab/README.md

 Select the results of the full text search, confirm if it's base or variant and if it matches the lowest abstraction level by navigating through the presentation filters at the top right as shown below.

-Important things to consider when finding the best match for a tool output will be the description summary, extended description, technical impact and example code used to further explain the weaknesses.
+Important things to consider when finding the best match for a tool output are: description summary, extended description, technical impact, example code used to further explain the weaknesses and navigating parent, child, peer relationships.

 <img width="600" alt="screen shot 2017-04-25 at 10 44 38 pm" src="https://cloud.githubusercontent.com/assets/18354718/25417328/ee5574ea-2a08-11e7-912d-3ae9a330e08f.png">